 From Barbados, visitors can choose either to fly direct to Bequia (55 minutes) or fly to St Vincent (35 minutes) then take the ferry to Bequia (1 hour).

 SVG Air offers scheduled daily flights from Barbados to Bequia which are designed to connect with international flights.
 Flying time is approximately 55 minutes, reaching Bequia in the late afternoon.
 SVG Air also offer an extensive range of private charter routes.

 SVG Air Tel: 001 784 457 5124 www.svgair.com / firstname.lastname@example.org

-Departure: An Octopus representative will accompany you on your return transfer to the airport.
-There is a national departure tax of EC$40/US$15 for each passenger leaving St Vincent and the Grenadines.
+Departure: There is a national departure tax of EC$100/US$40 for each passenger leaving St Vincent and the Grenadines.

 As an alternative to flying direct into Bequia, visitors may choose to travel to St Vincent and then take the ferry onward to Bequia.

 The most frequent airline to fly you direct to St Vincent E.T.Joshua Airport from Barbados as well as other hubs is L.I.A.T.

 L.I.A.T Tel: 001 784 457 1821/ 458 4841 www.liatairline.com

 After arriving at the airport in St Vincent, visitors should take a taxi (approx US$40) to the ferry dock, officially known as the Grenadines Wharf in Kingstown to catch the ferry to Bequia, Bequia Express (red and white).